Kenny-Haworth/Digital-Journal/README.md

 - Add new memories (journal entries)
   - Memories contain a mandatory name and date and optional location, description, tags, and media (photos and videos).
 Use "Tab" to easily change between text fields, and drag and drop media from your computer into the program to add them.
+- Edit memories
+  - Select an existing memory and edit any of its information.
 - Preview memories
   - The home screen displays a list of current memories and their name, date, location, description, how long ago they occurred, and media.
 - Search for memories